KiranDatta16/Business-Insights-360/README.md

 Tech used:
 -------------

-1. Mysql Workbench for data
+1. Mysql Workbench for data loading
 2. Power BI for visualisation and dashboards.
+3. Data Modelling and creating relations between tables.
-3. Power Query for data cleaning and transformation
+4. Power Query for data cleaning and transformation
-4. Data Analysis Expresions (DAX) for measures and calculated columns.
+5. Data Analysis Expresions (DAX) for measures and calculated columns.
-5. M Language to create date related columns.
+6. M Language to create date related columns.
-6. Power BI Service and gateway for report sharing.
+7. Power BI Service and gateway for report sharing.

 ----------------------------------------------------------------
 Dasbhoards: